Japan with Heath Ceramics

 What are the arrival and departure details?

-For both departures, our adventure begins at 9am at the Hyatt Centric Ginza Tokyo Hotel, in Tokyo, Japan.
+For both departures, our adventure begins at 9am at the Park Hyatt Tokyo hotel, in Tokyo, Japan.
 The closest airports are Tokyo’s Haneda Airport (HND) and Narita International Airport (NRT).
 We recommend arriving on or before our first day to ensure you’re at our starting point on time.
-On our last day, the closest airport is the Kansai International Airport (KIX).
+On our last day, the closest airport is Kansai International Airport (KIX).
 Your flight home should be scheduled to depart at 2pm or later from KIX.

 What travel documents are needed?